flairNLP/fundus/docs/how_to_contribute.md

 `meta` content located in the article `head`.
 You can access those properties with `article.ld` and `article.meta`.

 #### 7.
-Bring your parser to life and fill it with `Attribute`'s to parse.
+Bring your parser to life and fill it with attributes to parse.
 You can do so by decorating the class methods of your parser with the `@attribute` decorator.
-In the end this decorator indicates to the `BaseParser` which class method to use for parsing an attribute.
+In the end, this decorator indicates to the `BaseParser` which class method to use for parsing an attribute.
-`Attributes`'s are expected to have a return value and are precisely specified in the [attribute_guidelines](attribute_guidelines.md).
+Attributes are expected to have a return value and are precisely specified in the [attribute guidelines](attribute_guidelines.md).
 They define the information your parser will extract.

 For example, if we want our parser to extract article titles, we would look at the [attribute_guidelines](attribute_guidelines.md) and see if there is something defined which matches our expectations.